bitfalls/m4c/README.md

 git clone https://github.com/bitfalls/m4c
 cd m4c
 composer install
+cp .env.example .env
 ```

+In the newly created `.env` file, replace `your_api_key` with an actual API key value you get from Etherscan.io.

 You will need Composer installed.
 If you don't have it, follow instructions [here](https://getcomposer.org/doc/00-intro.md) or [download a virtual machine](http://www.sitepoint.com/re-introducing-vagrant-right-way-start-php/) which has all this prepared for you (recommended!).